-Part 7 (Workplace consultative arrangements)
+15 Part 7 (Workplace consultative arrangements)

-Part 8 (Workplace health and safety officers)
+16 Part 8 (Workplace health and safety officers)

-- (5) If the owner, without the chief executive's written approval, has in place, or purports to have in place, 2 or more principal contractors for the construction work at the one time- - (a) all principal contractor appointments end; and - the owner is taken to be the principal contractor for the (b) work until another principal contractor appointment is made. - The ending of principal contractor appointments because of (6) subsection (5) does not affect an owner's liability for an offence against subsection (4).
+- (5) If the owner, without the chief executive's written approval, has in place, or purports to have in place, 2 or more principal contractors for the construction work at the one time- - (a) all principal contractor appointments end; and - (b) the owner is taken to be the principal contractor for the work until another principal contractor appointment is made. - (6) The ending of principal contractor appointments because of subsection (5) does not affect an owner's liability for an offence against subsection (4).

-Powers of chief executive to make requirements about 185 unsafe plant or substances
+185 Powers of chief executive to make requirements about unsafe plant or substances

-- (1)The chief executive may require - a designer, manufacturer or supplier of plant to prevent (a) the use of unsafe plant at a workplace or elsewhere; or - a manufacturer or supplier of a substance to prevent the (b) use of an unsafe substance at a workplace or elsewhere. - (2)If the chief executive makes a requirement under subsection (1) - the requirement must be given in writing to-(a) - (i) the designer, manufacturer or supplier of the plant; or - (ii) the manufacturer or supplier of the substance; and - the decision to give the requirement must be made by (b) the chief executive personally. - For this section, plant or a substance is unsafe if the chief (3)executive reasonably believes - the plant or substance has caused, or is likely to cause, (a) an immediate risk to a person's health and safety; or - (b) appropriate information about the plant or substance is not available. - For subsection (3)(b), information is appropriate if- (4) - for plant-the information states- (a)
+- (1) The chief executive may require- - (a) a designer, manufacturer or supplier of plant to prevent the use of unsafe plant at a workplace or elsewhere; or - (b) a manufacturer or supplier of a substance to prevent the use of an unsafe substance at a workplace or elsewhere. - (2) If the chief executive makes a requirement under subsection (1)- - (a) the requirement must be given in writing to- - (i) the designer, manufacturer or supplier of the plant; or - (ii) the manufacturer or supplier of the substance; and - (b) the decision to give the requirement must be made by the chief executive personally. - (3) For this section, plant or a substance is unsafe if the chief executive reasonably believes- - (a) the plant or substance has caused, or is likely to cause, an immediate risk to a person's health and safety; or - (b) appropriate information about the plant or substance is not available. - (4) For subsection (3)(b), information is appropriate if- - (a) for plant-the information states-